 Figure out what your data means by giving yourself an internal benchmark.
 Repeat the online healthcare poll later to compare the results.
 If your “very satisfied” category grows, you know you’re on the right track.

 You might also measure your results against an external benchmark.
 With SurveyMonkey Benchmarks, you can compare your survey results against data from others in your industry.

-Designed by the U.S. Dept. of Health and Human Services, this survey asks patients questions from appointment scheduling convenience to provider communication skills.
+Designed by the U.S. Department of Health and Human Services, this survey asks patients questions from appointment scheduling convenience to provider communication skills.

-Get a year-long view of patient satisfaction with this template, designed by the U.S. Dept. of Health and Human Services.
+Get a year-long view of patient satisfaction with this template, designed by the U.S. Department of Health and Human Services.

 To understand how beneficiaries feel about their health plans, this survey asks them about everything from the availability of specialists to how much paperwork they do.

 Want to know what your customers are saying about you?
 Customer satisfaction surveys can help you find out what people think of your company, get feedback on customer service, and more.Visit Page

 When you listen to your employees, you can make decisions that build a happier workplace.
 Find out how employees really feel about their jobs.
 Get the feedback you need to keep them happy.Visit Page

 Organizing an event is tough work.
 Who’s coming?
 What’s their schedule?
 Event surveys can give you a clearer picture.
 When you’re done, get post-event feedback to improve for next time.Visit Page